chrismorales/unittest_coverage_talk/docs/index.rst

             self.assertEqual(expected_return, returned_value)

 Structuring Tests: Documenting the Test
 =======================================

-* Documenting your test with what it does and expects
+* Document your test with what it does and expects
-* This will help you identify it during test runner runs
-* It will make your co-workers and FUTURE you happy as they won't have to guess what you wanted the test to do 6 months from now
+* It will help FUTURE YOU and team mates avoid guessing

 .. code:: python
     :class: prettyprint lang-python